Posts Tagged: microsoft

 We’ve been closely monitoring Opera developments in recent months.
 Opera Software are about to release Opera 12, and we’ve been impressed with what we’ve seen so far from the nightly developer “snapshots”.
 Opera 12 is a substantial improvement on Opera 11 – it’s faster, and far more standard-compliant

-MIDAS: Booking Software for ALL major browsers
+MIDAS Booking Software is compatible ALL major browsers

 Our browser-based software, MIDAS, is fully supported on Internet Explorer (including on IE10 in Windows 8), Firefox (including v13), Opera (including v12), as well as the current versions of Safari and Chrome.